near/NEPs/0264-promise_gas_ratio.md

         arguments_ptr: u64,
         amount_ptr: u64,
         gas: u64,
-        gas_ratio: u64,
+        gas_weight: u64,
     );

 ```

-The only difference from the existing API is `gas_ratio` added as another parameter, as an unsigned 64-bit integer.
+The only difference from the existing API is `gas_weight` added as another parameter, as an unsigned 64-bit integer.

-As for calculations, the remaining gas at the end of the transaction can be floor divided by the sum of all the ratios tracked.
-Then, after getting this value, just attach that value multiplied by the ratio gas to each function call action.
+As for calculations, the remaining gas at the end of the transaction can be floor divided by the sum of all the weights tracked.
+Then, after getting this value, just attach that value multiplied by the weight gas to each function call action.

-For example, if there are three ratios, `a`, `b`, `c`:
+For example, if there are three weights, `a`, `b`, `c`:
 ```
 v = remaining_gas.div_floor(a + b + c)
 a_gas += a * v